-Of the 29 complaints forwarded to the IAA-ANSP for further investigation 12 have been processed.
+Fig 5. sets out 44 instances of where a complaint corresponded with the violation of an Environmental Noise Corridor outside of the Dublin Airport land boundary.
+29 of these 44 complaints have been forwarded to the IAA-ANSP for further investigation with 12 having been processed.
 The remaining 17 no. complaints are marginal violations of the Environmental Noise Corridors that can be accounted for by system tolerance levels or weather conditions.
 1 response form the 12 investigations completed has been issued to the relevant complainant.